 Mazzoleni Galleria d’Arte is delighted to present the work of Agostino Bonalumi in occasion of Artissima 2015.
 The project aims to present a selection of significant recent works by Bonalumi in order to understand better the complete artistic path of the Italian master and his experimental investigation.
 A thirst for knowledge drove him throughout his career.

 The selected artworks represent the last decade of Bonalumi’s career, that saw the beginning of a new phase that involved revisiting his earlier periods.
-There was a desire to attain a renewed synthesis based on the great themes in his research between ‘60s to ‘80s, with a final reconciliation between the curved and straight lines from the earlier periods (a clear example is Bianco per Galilei, 2008).
+There was a desire to attain a renewed synthesis based on the great themes in his research between ‘60s to ‘80s, with a final reconciliation between the curved and straight lines from the earlier periods.

 This was not a return to order but an attempt to gaze upon the past with distance, utter freedom and without nostalgia.
 With reflection, Bonalumi sought to apply a new leap in his research.
 He did so not by adding further emphasis to his style, but by choosing to bring out the metaphysical and mysterious nature in his art.